 The whole picture…

 The greatest lesson we bring to the table, in terms of tenant screening, is the knowledge that no single factor in a tenant’s financial picture, residential history, or references stands alone.
 All facts, taken together, paint the picture of the prospective resident.
-Taken together, these facts and bits of information are going to lead us to a more accurate conclusion as to the likelihood our prospect will do the two things we require… pay the rent and take good care of the property.
+Taken together, our 21 point scoring card is going to lead us to a more accurate conclusion as to the likelihood our prospect will do the two things we require… pay the rent and take good care of the property.
+As referenced, Rice Real Estate uses a 21-point scoring card to process applications.
+If multiple applications are received the property will be first offered to the applicant with the highest score.
+If the 1st approved applicant doesn’t pay holding fee within 24 hours of approval the property will be offered to the next in line and so on.